Arthur Breckon: Biography

 Another important moment that Breckon captured in photographs was the expedition of Douglas Mawson to the sub Antarctic Macquarie Islands.
 The crew were running low on food supplies so a rescue mission was despatched.
-This mission, which Breckon was a part of, ran into trouble of its own when their landing boat capsized in the surf.
+This mission, which Breckon was a part of, ran into trouble of its own when their landing boat capsised in the surf.
 Breckon and the team struggled to shore in the icy cold water to eventually make their way to Mawson's men.
 Breckon photos captured much of the wildlife on the islands.

 Other honourable mentions in Breckon's work was his photographs of the wreckage site of the SS Wiltshire off Great Barrier in 1922 and pictures of the Napier earthquake.

 Breckon had also photographed both the First and Second New Zealand Expeditionary Forces before their deployment to war.

 David Eggleton describes, "Breckon's on the spot reportage was a demonstration of photography as a form of social control, serving to isolate, classify and document anomalous behaviour for everyone's edification."

+Personal life

+Breckon's son Aubrey Arthur Ninnis Breckon was a photographer for the New Zealand Herald and the Auckland Weekly News, and during World War II travelled to England, becoming a pilot with the Royal Air Force.